devsecops-workshop/workshop-guide/content/2-install-prerequisites/_index.md

   - Copy the Quay Portal hostname (including `https://`) and paste it into the **Quay Hostname** field
   - Set **Insecure registry** to `true`
   - Click **Create**

-And you are done with the installation and integration of Quay as your registry!
-Test if the integration works:

-- In the Quay Portal you should see your Openshift Projects are synced and represented as Quay Organizations, prefixed with `openshift_` (you might have to reload the browser).
-  - E.g. there should be a `openshift_git` Quay Organization.
-- In the OpenShift web console create a new test Project, make sure it's synced to Quay as an Organization and delete it again.

 ## Architecture recap